- The Scriptures (Bible)

-The Bible, both Old and New Testaments, is the complete Word of God.
+The Bible (comprising the Old and New Testaments) is the complete Word of God.
 As originally given, it is verbally inspired, without error, and entirely trustworthy.
 The Bible constitutes supreme authority in all matters of faith, teaching, and behaviour.
 The Bible has Jesus Christ as its focus and fulfillment.

 2 Peter 1:16-21, 2 Timothy 3:16-17, Luke 24:27, Matthew 5:17-18

 God is the Creator and Sovereign Lord of all.
 The Lord our God is one God who eternally exists in three persons: the Father, the Son, and the Holy Spirit.
 These three have the same perfect nature and attributes.
 Each Person of the Godhead is worthy of the same worship, confidence, and obedience.